3 Comments

 Data Visualization

-The fake scenario: We’re prepping for an upcoming meeting with grantmakers.
-Like most grantmakers (and humans), they’re inundated with too much data.
-Our job is to make the data easier to “see” and understand.
+Like most of us, they’re inundated with tons of data.
+My job was to make the data easier to “see” and understand.
 Rather than expecting them to read a 50+ page report prior to the meeting, we’re going to condense a few key facts into a single handout.

 Microsoft Excel spreadsheet showing a dataset.

-I began exploring the data table with sparklines and sparkbars.
+I began exploring the data table with spark lines and spark columns.

 Just highlight the row or column you want to visualize (e.g., C3 through M3), and find the icon that says Insert Sparklines.